apdn7/AnalysisPlatformCloud/README.md

 ## Terms of Use

 On your first access to the application, you must read and agree to [Terms of Use](/about/terms_of_use_en.md) shown on modal screen.
-If you are going to use "`start_ap.bat`" to run the The Analysis Platform with the Windows embeddable package, running the batch file is regarded as you agreed to the Terms of Use.

 ## Requirements